NFDI4Chem/nmrxiv-docs/docs/introduction/file-formats.md

     <td>ISA Commons Community</td>
     <td></td>
     <td>TSV or JSON</td>
-    <td>open</td>
+    <td>Open</td>
   </tr>
   <tr>
     <td><a href="https://www.pistoiaalliance.org/projects/current-projects/unified-data-model/">UDM</a></td>
     <td>Pistoia Alliance</td>
     <td></td>
     <td>XML</td>
-    <td>open</td>
+    <td>Open</td>
   </tr>
   <tr>
     <td><a href="https://www.allotrope.org/allotrope-framework">ADF</a></td>
     <td>Allotrope</td>
     <td></td>
     <td>HDF5+RDF</td>
-    <td>for members</td>
+    <td>For members</td>
   </tr>
 </table>

-### NMR Vendor formats
+### NMR Vendor Formats
 As instrument vendors typically provide the data processing software and produce evolving data formats together with the instrument hardware, developers of third party NMR analysis software often need to devote considerable effort into reading and writing these vendor-specific formats.
 Data in proprietary formats can age quickly, and NMR data stored in such formats can become obsolete, making valuable results inaccessible and irreproducible in the long term.
-However, we will still support this data along with the open format to make sure that the original data is maintained (From [nmrML: A Community Supported Open Data Standard for the Description, Storage, and Exchange of NMR Data](https://pubs.acs.org/doi/10.1021/acs.analchem.7b02795)).
+However, we will still support this data along with the **Open** formats to make sure that the original data is maintained (From [nmrML: A Community Supported Open Data Standard for the Description, Storage, and Exchange of NMR Data](https://pubs.acs.org/doi/10.1021/acs.analchem.7b02795)).

 <table>
   <tr>